- Large, kitchen-equipped condos and homes, great for families and big groups

-Huge compound; intra-resort shuttles necessary from most rooms
+- Huge compound can be difficult to navigate; intra-resort shuttles necessary from most rooms

-Massive 411-room condo-style resort that strives to please everyone -- and usually does
+Massive 411-room condo-style golf resort that strives to please everyone -- and usually does

 Reunion's 2,300 acres are situated just east of Interstate 4, 29 miles southwest of Orlando International Airport and 10 miles south of Disney's Magic Kingdom.
 As at most Orlando resorts, a car is essential, even if it's just used for driving to nearby strip malls, chain restaurants, or the grocery store.